Testing $\Lambda$CDM With Dwarf Galaxy Morphology: Implications for Stellar and Dark Matter Morphology

 \section{Implications for Stellar and Dark Matter Morphology}

-We have previously explained for measurements of many projections of a single galaxy, the measured (anti)-correlation between ellipticity and surface brightness is determined by its morphology.
-Here we show that the same is true for measurements of a single projection of a collection of realistic distinct galaxies: we artificially introduce oblate morphologies by shifing the axis ratios of FIRE galaxies by a constant amount, and study the resulting shift in $r_{\epsilon \Sigma_*}$ expectation.
-We show that the artificially oblate galaxies agree better with the dim LG dwarf population, and argue that these oblate stellar distributions may sourced by oblate DM haloes.
+We have previously explained for measurements of many projections of a single galaxy, the measured (anti)-correlation between ellipticity and central surface brightness is determined by its morphology.
+Here we show that the same is true for measurements of a single projection of a collection of distinct galaxies: we artificially introduce oblate morphologies by shifting the axis ratios of FIRE galaxies by a constant amount, and study the resulting shift in $r_{\epsilon \Sigma_*}$ expectation.
+While these do not represent realistic galaxy simulations, they provide one approximation to demonstrate that an oblate collection can produce the expected correlation shift, as simulations have not produced oblate halos to study.
+We show that these artificially oblate galaxies agree better with the dim LG dwarf population, and argue that these oblate stellar distributions may be sourced by oblate DM halos.

-Fig.~\ref{axrat_tuning} shows the resulting ellipticity-surface brightness correlation distributions of $10^5$ random projections (left) for shifted axis ratios (right), with all other parameters held fixed.
-As shown, a distribution of more oblate axis ratios (pink) will induce a more positive correlation between ellipticity and surface brightness compared to the original morphologies (purple).
-Additionally, by shifting the axis ratios to be more elliptical (blue) -- i.e. with smaller $c/a$-- we obtain the strong positive correlation observed in the dim dwarf sample.
-In contrast, increasing the ellipticities while keeping the galaxies prolate (orange) will push the correlation-coefficient further into the negative regime.
+Fig.~\ref{axrat_tuning} shows the resulting ellipticity-central surface brightness correlation distributions of $10^5$ random projections (left) for shifted axis ratios (right), with all other parameters held fixed.
+As shown, a distribution of more oblate axis ratios (pink) will induce a more positive correlation between ellipticity and central surface brightness compared to the original morphologies (purple).
+In addition to shifting into the oblate region (by increasing $b/a$), by shifting the axis ratios to be more elliptical (blue) -- i.e. with smaller $c/a$-- we obtain the strong positive correlation observed in the dim dwarf sample.
+In contrast, increasing the ellipticities while keeping the galaxies prolate (decreasing both $b/a$ and $c/a$, orange) will push the correlation-coefficient further into the negative regime.

-As the population of dwarf spheroidals have been found to be generally isothermal and not significantly rotationally supported \cite{ 2015ApJ...808..158B, annurev.astro.36.1.435}, if the stellar population is in hydrostatic equilibrium then their morphology is set entirely by the gravitational potential.
+As the population of dwarf spheroidals have been found to be generally isothermal and not significantly rotationally supported (\cite{ 2015ApJ...808..158B, annurev.astro.36.1.435}), if the stellar population is in hydrostatic equilibrium then their morphology is set entirely by the gravitational potential.
 In this case, the stellar distribution is set via the Jean's perscription

 For the dim subpopulation where $\rho_{DM} \gg \rho_*$, it is valid to assume the potential is set entirely by the dark matter density by the Poisson equation

 In fact, however, since these galaxies are the ones with the fewest baryons, it is likely that these objects have experienced tidal disruptions and it is not at all clear that they have reached a hydrostatic equilibrium.
 Nevertheless, since these dim dwarf galaxies are some of the most dark matter dominated gravitational systems currently observable to us, it is interesting to consider what this ellipticity correlation discrepancy may imply for the shapes of these dark matter haloes.